The best people to tell you how to build a brand are the women who have done it themselves...

 Fern Freeman, Founder of Search With Purpose

-Fern is the founder of, a boutique Executive Search firm specialising in sustainability leadership roles.
+Fern is the founder of Search With Purpose, a boutique Executive Search firm specialising in sustainability leadership roles.
 Day to day she works with large multinational corporations, innovative SMEs and private equity firms to find the best Sustainability Directors to transform their companies.
 Before going it alone in business, Fern spent eight years at two of the UK’s leading executive search firms.

 Find the authentic